-Wh en the customer Then • Receives SSI Cash; No more than \$30 of the customer's SSI Cash payment is counted. • Lives in a certified medical institution; and • Has more than 50% of their cost-of-care paid for by ALTCS • Is a veteran or the surviving spouse of a veteran; Count all veteran's assistance (VA) benefit amounts including: • Has no spouse or dependents; and Aid and attendance (AA); and • Is a resident of the Arizona State Veteran Home Unusual medical expenses (UME).
+When the customer Then Receives SSI Cash; No more than \$30 of the customer's SSI Cash payment is counted. • Lives in a certified medical institution; and Has more than 50% of their cost-of- care paid for by ALTCS Is a veteran or the surviving spouse of a veteran; Count all veteran's assistance (VA) benefit amounts including: • Has no spouse or dependents; and • Aid and attendance (AA); and Is a resident of the Arizona State Veteran Home Unusual medical expenses (UME).
 See MA606RRR for more information about VA benefits.
-Has s income assigned to a Special The income assigned to the trust is Tre atment Trust (see MA803 for details) counted. ls e eligible for FTW - ALTCS Gross earned and unearned income is counted. s determined eligible using Community buse policy Only the customer's income is counted.
+Has income assigned to a Special The income assigned to the trust is Treatment Trust (see MA803 for details) counted.
+Is eligible for FTW - ALTCS Gross earned and unearned income is counted.
+Was determined eligible using Community Spouse policy Only the customer's income is counted.